Connect with us

 Untangling the biology of mixed emotions

 Mainstream methods for measuring feelings still treat positive and negative as opposite sides of a spectrum.
-But researchers find that study participants commonly mixed emotions.
+But researchers find that study participants commonly report mixed emotions.

 For instance, people across cultures experience some feelings, such as nostalgia and awe, as simultaneously positive and negative.